 Verdict: Kinsta is slightly easier to use than Cloudways.

-There is no point in doing a head-to-head performance comparison between Cloudways and Kinsta because there are lots of differences in plans.
+There is no point in doing a head-to-head performance comparison between Cloudways and Kinsta because there are lots of differences in the plans offered by both.
 However, if you want to see some test results, you can find Cloudways results here, and Kinsta results here.

 As cloud-based platforms, there is no question that Cloudways and Kinsta offer top-notch infrastructure.
 But with Cloudways, you have the option to choose between multiple providers whereas Kinsta is limited to Google Cloud.